bobthebuilder4life/web-auto-cliker/README.md

 Im making a new version working for cookie cliker.

-just press the bookmared thing, then press the buttion you want ti auto click, then done!
+just press the bookmared thing, then press the buttion you want to auto click, then done!

 This auto clicker has an CPS counter and clicker counter.